zac-heisey/murray-lampert/kitchen-remodeling-ocean-beach.md

 title: Kitchen Remodeling Ocean Beach
 permalink: "/kitchen-remodeling-ocean-beach"
 section_id: kitchen-remodels
 featured-image:
-excerpt: Murray Lampert has over 40 years of experience with kitchen remodeling in Ocean Beach, San Diego.
-Take your Ocean Beach kitchen remodel to the next level with us.
+excerpt: Kitchen remodeling in Ocean Beach, San Diego by Murray Lampert Design, Build, Remodel.
+Ocean Beach kitchen remodel experts since 1975.
+Visit us today!
 layout: default
 ---

-Ocean Beach is one of the most impressive beachfront neighborhoods in San Diego.
-The area boasts picturesque rows of trendy residential areas.
-The residents have a sense of class when it comes to interior décor and they take pride in constantly improving and upgrading their areas of habitation.
-If you happen to live in this area, they you will definitely be impressed to hear that you can access services related to kitchen remodeling with minimum hassle.
-You are always looking to partner with a local company that has <a href="https://www.youtube.com/watch?v=RGn8ISNG-AY&amp;feature=youtu.be">a flawless reputation</a> and is exceptionally good at what it does.

-Traditional kitchens in Ocean Beach were durable, classy and stylish.
-However, over time, owners in the area feel the need to upgrade into something that is more within the lines of modernity.
-In such a scenario, you might decide to tinker with décor here and there or manipulate the space you have available.
-At <a href="http://murraylampert.com/about-murray-lampert-design-build-remodel/">Murray Lampert Design, Build, Remodel</a>, we have been providing these services to homeowners for more than four decades.
+Ocean Beach (or "OB," as it's referred to locally) is one of the most vibrant beachfront neighborhoods in San Diego.
+Known as a quirky, bohemian enclave, Ocean Beach is situated to the south of Mission Beach and north of Point Loma and boasts some of the best surfing and picturesque sunsets around.

+The area boasts picturesque rows of unique single-family homes and Craftsman bungalows dating as far bas as the late 1880s.
+Many of these older homes feature kitchens that are durable, classy, and relatively stylish.
+Over time, however, homeowners with a desire to upgrade their kitchen into a more modern, functional cooking and entertaining area will look to start a kitchen remodel in San Diego.

+This is where [Murray Lampert Design, Build, Remodel](/) truly shines.
+Since 1975, we've been helping Ocean Beach residents plan, design, and build their dream kitchens.
+Our team has been [San Diego's leading design-build firm](/san-diego-design-build-contractors) for over 40 years, and [the reputation we've built](https://www.youtube.com/watch?v=RGn8ISNG-AY) over that time means everything to us.

 ## Ocean Beach Kitchen Remodeling Experts